ministryofjustice/security-guidance/intranet/general-user-video-and-messaging-apps-guidance.md

 # Apps

-When working from home, you still need to communicate with Ministry of Justice \(MoJ\) colleagues.
+When working from home, you still need to communicate with Ministry of Justice MoJ colleagues.
 You'll also need to work with people outside the MoJ.
 There are various tools you might use, besides the standard email and telephone tools.
 This document tells you about the tools you can, and cannot, use for business purposes.
 This guidance applies to all staff and contractors who work for the MoJ.

 Some ALBs, Agencies, or other large groups within the MoJ might have their own, specific guidance regarding how to use certain Video and Messaging apps for different purposes.

+<a id="access-to-tools"></a>
 ## Access to tools

 You can access tools that are provided through your MoJ provided devices by downloading from:

--   The Software Centre application on your device \(for Dom1 equipment\).
+-   The Software Centre application on your device for Dom1 equipment.
--   The Self Service application on your Mac \(for Digital Service Desk \(DSD\) managed MacBook laptops\).
+-   The Self Service application on your Mac for Digital Service Desk DSD managed MacBook laptops.

 Currently, access to the tools mentioned in this document is not available from Quantum devices.

 For other MoJ provided devices, seek help from your Line Manager in the first instance.

+<a id="corporate,-work-and-personal-accounts"></a>
 ## Corporate, work and personal accounts

 -   A corporate account is for making official MoJ statements and providing official views.
 Only a small number of authorised people can use it.